Once yearly Registration & Materials fee: $50/student or $75/family

 Where does my tuition go?
-Tuition reserves your weekly time slot and studio membership, pays for time spent with the student and time spent in preparation for the student.
-It also helps cover a multitude of things such as trips to the music store, lesson planning, bookkeeping, development of curriculum, recital costs and preparations, professional journals, studio expenses, books and music comprising the lending library, and teacher continuing education to keep abreast of current methods and techniques.
+Tuition reserves your weekly lesson, pays for time spent with the student and time spent in preparation for the student.
+It also helps cover trips to the music store, lesson planning, bookkeeping, curriculum development, recital costs and preparations, professional journals, studio expenses, books and music comprising the lending library, and teacher continuing education to keep abreast of current methods and techniques.

-Missed Lessons: Lesson times are standing appointments; a student’s lesson time is reserved for them each week.
+Missed Lessons: Lesson times are standing appointments; a student’s lesson time is reserved.
 Please do not come to lessons if you are too ill to go to school.
-Please note: There are no reimbursements for missed lessons and tuition is never adjusted unless the teacher cannot provide the promised number of lessons.
+Please note: There are no reimbursements for missed lessons and tuition is not adjusted unless the teacher cannot provide the promised number of lessons.

-Additional Requirements: Students need a decent, working instrument to practice on, and will schedule time during their regular day for practice.
-Parents and family members should support these efforts by providing a quiet practice area and time.
-Students will also often be asked to listen to recordings, play games/music apps on their own time, and come to live concerts.
+Additional Requirements: Students need a decent, working instrument, and must schedule time every day for practice.
+Parents and family members will support these efforts by providing a quiet practice area, regular time, and hands-on assistance for younger children.
+Students will also often be asked to listen to recordings, play games/music apps on their own time, and attend live concerts.

 Please feel comfortable raising any issue; I am providing a service and sincerely wish to provide the best experience possible.

 Create your own unique website with customizable templates.